Monday’s FCIAC Tennis Scoreboard and Box Scores

 Doubles

-Drew Warren and Jordan Gilbert (R) def.
-Nikhil Arora and Kunal Batra 6-2, 7-5
+Matthew Brand and Luke Crowley (NC) def.
+Mikhic Arora and Kunal Batra 6-0, 6-1

+Thomas Gilio and Alessandro Sulpizi (NC) def.
+Matt Greenbam and Andy Putterman 6-3, 6-1

 Doubles

-Noah Gruder and Sam Greenberg (W) def.
-Mike McAllister and John Kirst 6-0, 6-2
+Tanner Daubenspeck and Tadd Long (R) vs Sam Greenberg and Noah Gruder 6-1, 6-1

-Ben Dachman and Jackson Cusick (W) def.
-Ryan Bastidas and Dan Izquierdo 6-0, 6-2
+Edward Li and Jackson Cusick (W) def.
+Ramiro Davila and Seth Prusko 7-6, 6-3

-Cormac O’Day and Alex Cusick (W) def.
-Sou Hanvey and Gor Tigranyan 6-1, 6-0
+Jordan Gilbert and Shane Bowler (R) vs Alex Cusick and Rob Pavoni 6-0, 6-2

 Singles